asadali08527/Java-8/README.md

 ```
 #### Syntax
 	parameter -> expression body
+In its simplest form, a lambda could be represented as a comma-separated list of parameters, the –> symbol and the body.
 ##### Note-
 + Optional type declaration −
 No need to declare the type of a parameter.
 The compiler can inference the same from the value of the parameter.